Sui Kow Soup (with noodles) | Water dumpling | 水饺

 15. Serve with any of your favorite dipping sauces.
 (Popular, is light soy combined with sesame oil and minced ginger, and black rice vinegar).

-• To make non-alcoholic meat marinade, smash a small piece of ginger and 1/4 tsp Sichuan peppercorns together and steep in 3 Tbsp of hot water for 20 minutes.
+• To make a non-alcoholic meat marinade, smash a small piece of ginger and 1/4 tsp Sichuan peppercorns together and steep in 3 Tbsp of hot water for 20 minutes.
 Strain and use.
 In some recipes, I also substitute it with liquid meat tenderizer.

 • Szechuan Sauce recipe